lana-20/i_sliced_up_fun-SQA-mnemonic/README.md

 ## Mobile App Testing Checklist

+__I: INPUTS INTO THE DEVICE__

+These represent the ways you can interact and control the device.
+Including:
+- Built-in keyboard/keypad
+- Touch screen gestures and typing
+- Synching with other devices
+- Peripherals that you can plug in to the device
+- Hold the device differently when inputting – be creative!

+Test the application and try out all the inputs that you can think of.
+If it's a touch device, make sure you try different combinations with your fingers.
+Keep a thumb on the edge of the screen and try to type, or tap your fingers on the device while using it.
+If it rotates to portrait and landscape modes, make sure you try in different modes.
+See if the application behaves strangely when you rotate it and try to manipulate with touch gestures or typing on a keyboard.

+Even the way devices are held can impact their connectivity and how well they respond to application inputs.
+Can you hold the device in such a way and interact with it so that it causes the app you are testing to crash or freeze up?
+What happens if you launch the application in each supported orientation of the device?
+(Sideways, upside down, straight up, etc.)

 - [ ] __Input into the Device__
     - [ ] Different Touch
         - [ ] Tap